Public Work's Solar Panels

-Wauwatosa owns about 6,300 street lights, and is in the process of converting these lights to LED fixtures.
+Wauwatosa owns about 6,300 street lights, and we are in the process of converting these lights to LED fixtures.
 Switching to LED streetlights saves both money and energy while simultaneously increasing safety and visibility.
 The LED lights are dark-sky friendly because they allow little to no uplight, reducing light pollution and allowing people to see stars and planets more clearly.
 The LED lights are also expected to last more than four times longer than current streetlights, meaning fewer outages and fewer repair trips.
 Additionally, the LED lights’ components are recyclable.

 Tosa Green Summer

-Construction with Green Infrastructure
+Green Alleys - An Example of Construction with Green Infrastructure

 Single Use Plastic Straws